layumi/University1652-Baseline/README.md

 ## Getting started
 ### Installation
 - Install Pytorch from http://pytorch.org/
-- Install Torchvision from the source
+- Install Torchvision from the source (Please check the README.
+Or directly install by anaconda.
+It will be Okay.)
 ```
 git clone https://github.com/pytorch/vision
 cd vision